Coming soon: 2017/18 VCT offers opening this autumn

 |Intention announced||28 June 2017|

 Edinburgh-based Amati Global Investors manages two AIM VCTs with around £111 million in combined net assets.
 Amati, named after the Italian violin maker, is a well-regarded smaller companies investor that also manages the TB Amati UK Smaller Companies fund.
-The VCTs have announced the intent to raise up to £20 million this year – a merger of the two VCTs is also being proposed.
-Read more about the Amati AIM VCTs.
+The VCTs have announced they seek to raise £20 million this year – a merger of the two VCTs is also being proposed, and if this goes ahead there could be overallotment of a further £10 million.
+See page for details »

 |Intention announced||19 September 2017|